Ship resistance and propulsion: Friction

-(Main article: Skin friction drag) In a viscous fluid, a boundary layer is formed.
-This causes a net drag due to friction.
+In a viscous fluid, a boundary layer is formed, causing a net drag due to friction.
 The boundary layer undergoes shear at different rates extending from the hull surface until it reaches the field flow of the water.

 Wave-making resistance

-(Main article: Wave-making resistance) A ship moving over the surface of undisturbed water sets up waves emanating mainly from the bow and stern of the ship.
+A ship traversing undisturbed water sets up waves emanating mainly from her bow and stern.
 The waves created by the ship consist of divergent and transverse waves.
 The divergent waves are observed as the wake of a ship with a series of diagonal or oblique crests moving outwardly from the point of disturbance.
 These waves were first studied by William Thomson, 1st Baron Kelvin, who found that regardless of the speed of the ship, they were always contained within the 39° wedge shape (19.5° on each side) following the ship.
 The divergent waves do not cause much resistance against the ship's forward motion.
 However, the transverse waves appear as troughs and crests along the length of a ship and constitute the major part of the wave-making resistance of a ship.
 The energy associated with the transverse wave system travels at one half the phase velocity or the group velocity of the waves.
 The prime mover of the vessel must put additional energy into the system in order to overcome this expense of energy.
 The relationship between the velocity of ships and that of the transverse waves can be found by equating the wave celerity and the ship's velocity.

 Propulsion

-(Main article: Marine propulsion) Ships can be propelled by numerous sources of power: human, animal, or wind power (sails, kites, rotors and turbines), water currents, chemical or atomic fuels and stored electricity, pressure, heat or solar power supplying engines and motors.
+Ships can be propelled by numerous sources of power: human, animal, or wind power (sails, kites, rotors and turbines), water currents, chemical or atomic fuels and stored electricity, pressure, heat or solar power supplying engines and motors.
 Most of these can propel a ship directly (e.g. by towing or chain), via hydrodynamic drag devices (e.g. oars and paddle wheels) and via hydrodynamic lift devices (e.g. propellers or jets).
 A few exotic means also exist, such as "fish-tail propulsion", rockets or magnetohydrodynamic propulsion.